Katalcha/bookbot/README.md

 # bookbot
-a boot.dev project - python based cli tool
+a boot.dev project - A python based cli tool - nothing special this was a project to get comfortable with wsl2, git and github cli